Golf dinner: Hotels Federation says it has no role in enforcing health and safety rules

 Multiple gatherings were allowed in venues as long as they were in separate defined spaces and there were systems to prevent intermingling in common spaces.

-The IHF said that following the Department of Tourism update, the IHF informed all hotels and guesthouses that the status quo remained pending updated guidance from the Department of Tourism.
+The IHF said that following the Department of Tourism update, it informed all hotels and guesthouses that the status quo remained pending updated guidance.

-The interim guidance from Fáilte Ireland in relation to gatherings and businesses serving food, including the restriction of gatherings to six people indoors and 15 people outdoors with weddings for up to 50 people including staff exempt was received on Friday afternoon.
+It said the interim guidance from Fáilte Ireland, in relation to gatherings and businesses serving food, including the restriction of gatherings to six people indoors and 15 people outdoors with weddings for up to 50 people including staff exempt, was received on Friday afternoon.